samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 ### Syntactic validation

 * Focuses on the superficial characteristics of data, ensuring it meets the predefined structure and format expectations.
+This type of validation checks for correctness in terms of syntax without regard to the meaning of the data.
   * It's like a grammar check for your data, verifying if it aligns with the syntax rules.
 * Acts as the first line of defense, swiftly rejecting malformed or improperly formatted data before it infiltrates deeper layers of the application.

 #### Use cases

-* Data types: ensuring that numeric fields contain numbers, text fields contain alphabets, and email addresses adhere to the standard format (e.g., `user@example.tbl`).
+* Data types: ensuring that numeric fields contain numbers, text fields contain alphabets, and email addresses adhere to the standard format (e.g., `user@example.tbl`) or a date is in a specific format (e.g.,`DD-MM-YYYY`).
 * Length limits: checking if input lengths fall within acceptable boundaries to prevent buffer overflows or truncation issues.
 * Format constraints: validating data against predetermined patterns, such as credit card numbers, phone numbers, or postal codes.